Quansight/Quansight-website/apps/labs/posts/pandas_expressions.md

 2  19  19  19
 ```

+Hmmm, that output does not look like what what we were expecting!
 Let's now rewrite the above using the new `pd.col` syntax:

 ```python
 df.assign(
     **{col: pd.col(col) + 10 for col in df.columns}
 )
 ```

-The output of `pd.col` is called an _expression_.
-You can think of it as a delayed column - it only produces a result once it's evaluated inside a dataframe context.
-Not only does it provide us with a clean syntax, it also produces the output we were expecting!

 ```python
     a   b   c